Carson Foster: College career

+Foster swam for the Longhorns at the University of Texas, in Austin.
+He turned professional after his junior year, forgoing his final two seasons of NCAA eligibility.

 International career

 2016 US Olympic Trials

 Foster competed at the 2016 US Olympic Trials in Omaha, Nebraska in the 400-meter individual medley where he finished ranked 43rd overall in the preliminaries.

 2020 US Olympic Trials

 At the 2020 US Olympic Trials in Omaha, Nebraska, Foster ranked eighth in the 200-meter freestyle with a time of 1:46.67.
 He also ranked third in the 400-meter individual medley.